meletis-papadopoulos/opa-gatekeeper/README.md

 # OPA-GateKeeper Policy
-> Block all Deployments/StatefulSets if HPA doesn't exist!
+> Block all Deployments/StatefulSets if a HPA doesn't exist!

 ## How to run
 > You need to have **root** privileges on the cluster